gklyne/annalist/documents/notes/dev-howto-add-new-field-type.md

 1. Add the renderer type name to the enumeration defined in `annalist/sitedata/enums/Enum_render_type`; this allows the render type to appear on the field type drop-down that is presented when defining a new view or field group in Annalist.
 This is easily achieved by duplicating one of the existing directories (e.g. `Text`) to use the new render type name (previously selected at step 1) and editing the file `enum_meta.jsonld` (fields `annal:id`, `rdfs:label`, `rdfs:comment` and `annal:uri`).
 The new directory name created must match the dictionary key name used when uopdating `annalist/views/fields/render_utils.py`.

+2. Update the test modules to accommodate the new render type, and retest:
+    * `annalist/tests/test_entitygenericlist.py` about line 244 (bump counter)
+    * `annalist/tests/entity_testsitedata.py`, about line 306 (add new render type name in sorted list)

-2. Update site or collection data field definitions to use the new renderer as appropiate.
+3. Update site or collection data field definitions to use the new renderer as appropiate.

-3. Check the affected web views and augment the site CSS file (`annalist/static/css/annalist.css` as needed to get the desired display.
+4. Check the affected web views and augment the site CSS file (`annalist/static/css/annalist.css` as needed to get the desired display.
 Be very cautious about changing formatting for existing classes;  if a new renderer has special CSS formatting requirements, add new CSS class values for these cases.

 NOTE: future developments may implement a separate CSS files for installation- or collection-dependent value rendering templates, to facilitate software updates without trashing local adaptations.